-- RG 247.41 An OFR should describe and provide a review of the operations that the entity undertakes, including the results of these operations, and give details of any significant changes during the reporting period. - RG 247.43 An OFR should include matters that are relevant to understanding an entity's performance and the factors underlying its results-in other words, the underlying drivers and reasons for the entity's performance.
-This may include significant factors affecting: - (a) the total income and income for major reporting segments, such as new businesses, new major products, new markets, new competitors, acquisitions, discontinued operations, changes in exchange rates, changes in hedging policy, changes in economic and market conditions, and changes in accounting policy; and - (b) the significant components of overall expenses and expenses for major operating segments, such as the reasons for changes in impairment losses, restructuring costs, and significant changes in borrowings or borrowing rates.
+Dra ft disclosure objectives RG 247 (relevant ex tracts) nagement commentary shall p Operations - - of a survey and a second state of the RG 247.41 An OFR should describe and provide a review of the operations that the entity • operation of the entity's busir ess model; undertakes, including the results of these • executing management's stra- tegy; operations, and give details of any significant changes during the reporting • deploying the entity's resourc es and relationships; period.
+RG 247.43 An OFR should include matters that are • managing the entity's risks; ar nd relevant to understanding an entity's • responding to factors and trer external environment. nds in the entity's performance and the factors underlying its results-in other words, the underlyin That information shall focus on the key facets of performance and position and cover: - drivers and reasons for the entity's performance.
+This may include significat factors affecting: • what the key facets of perform and how management monitor (a) the total income and income for majo reporting segments, such as new • what affected the entity's per reporting period or could affe including over the long term; businesses, new major products, new markets, new competitors, acquisitions, discontinued operations, changes in exchange rates, changes in • what affected the entity's pos reporting period or could affe including over the long term; hedging policy, changes in economi and market conditions, and change accounting policy; and how the entity's performance and position reported in its financial statements compare to previous expectations. (b) the significant components of overall expenses and expenses for major operating segments, such as the reasons for changes in impairment losses, restructuring costs, and significant changes in borrowings or borrowing rates.
+Financial position RG 247.45 An OFR should include matters that are relevant to understanding an entity's financial position, including the underlying drivers of, and reasons for, the financial position.
+This will satisfy the statutory requirement that an OFR must contain information that shareholders would reasonably require to make an informed assessment of the financial position of the entity.
+The OFR should explain the accounting information and other detail contained in the financial report (rather than simply repeating it).
+For example, this might include explaining: (a) significant changes in assets and liabilities as a result of major business acquisitions or disposals; (b) changes in the funding or dividend strategy of the entity; and